Merrylands - Holroyd

 Merrylands - Holroyd shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Merrylands - Holroyd has a network of 6 schools educating approximately 2,461 students, with typical Australian school conditions (ICSEA: 969) and balanced educational opportunities.
-The mix includes 4 primary and 2 K-12 schools.
-School places per 100 residents are at 9.1, below the regional average of 13.2, indicating some students may attend schools in adjacent areas.
+Merrylands-Holroyd has a network of 6 schools educating approximately 2,461 students, with typical Australian school conditions (ICSEA: 969).
+The educational mix includes 4 primary and 2 K-12 schools.
+School places per 100 residents are 9.1, below the regional average of 13.2, suggesting some students may attend schools in nearby areas.

 Frequently Asked Questions - Education